What 5-MeO-DMT Is

 Indigenous use of 5-MeO-DMT-containing plants significantly predates any Western engagement with the compound.
 Archaeological evidence for snuffed Anadenanthera preparations dates to at least 3000 BCE in the Atacama.
 The Yanomami, Waorani, and many other Amazonian peoples have used yopo and related snuffs in healing, divination, and ceremonial contexts for millennia.
 The role of Virola species in shamanic contexts across the Northwest Amazon was documented in detail by Richard Evans Schultes from the 1940s onward.

-The Sonoran Desert toad as a psychoactive source is far more recent in documented history — the identification of the toad's secretion as a 5-MeO-DMT source is attributed to a 1983 self-published pamphlet issued under the pseudonym “Albert Most” — the identity of its actual author remains disputed.
+The Sonoran Desert toad as a psychoactive source is far more recent in documented history (the identification of the toad's secretion as a 5-MeO-DMT source is attributed to a 1983 self-published pamphlet issued under the pseudonym “Albert Most”) the identity of its actual author remains disputed.
 The practice spread rapidly through psychedelic subcultures in the 1990s and exploded internationally from the 2010s onward, driven partly by the retreat industry in Mexico.
-Contemporary ceremonial framing of toad secretion as “the medicine of Bufo” or under the name “Sapo” is largely a recent Western and mestizo innovation; the Seri people of Sonora, whose traditional territory overlaps with the toad's range, have explicitly stated that the toad is not part of their ceremonial tradition.
+The practice spread through psychedelic subcultures in the 1990s and expanded internationally from the 2010s, driven substantially by the retreat industry in Mexico.
+What that expansion carried with it is taken up under ethics and sovereignty.

 How 5-MeO-DMT Works

 Like N,N-DMT, 5-MeO-DMT is rapidly metabolised by MAO enzymes, producing the characteristic short duration when inhaled.
-It is also substantially more potent by weight than N,N-DMT — active doses are 3–5 times smaller.
+It is also substantially more potent by weight than N,N-DMT, active doses are 3–5 times smaller.
 When bufotenine is present in the same preparation (as in toad secretion), the combined pharmacology may differ from pure 5-MeO-DMT, though bufotenine itself is not orally active without MAOI and has lower psychoactivity via inhalation at the concentrations typically present.

 Effects